iRobotEducation/create3_docs/docs/api/safety.md

 This will allow the more adventurous users to have full control over the robot.

 !!! important
-    The robot will temporarily re-enable safety features whenever it is commanded to execute any of the built-in autonomous behaviors.
+    The robot will temporarily re-enable all safety features whenever it is commanded to execute any of the built-in autonomous behaviors.

 The `safety_override` parameter exposed by the `motion_control` ROS 2 node should be used to control and override safety features.
 It's a `string` parameter and it accepts 3 possible values: